karma-runner/karma-webdriver-launcher/README.md

 A plugin for Karma 0.12 to launch WebDriver instances

-You can also use remote WebDriver instance by setting true the "remoteHost" options.
+also, you can use remote WebDriver instance by setting true the "remoteHost" options.

+see below.

 ## Usage